 In addition to Wage Loss and Medical, Specific Loss benefits can become quite hefty for an employer.
 Specific Loss refers to any disfigurement of the head, face, or neck or loss of an eye, arm, leg, finger, etc. The workers comp statute assigns a specific number of weeks depending on the body part.
 For example, the loss of an arm corresponds with 410 weeks of benefits in PA.

-For loss of limb, the statute provides a specific number of weeks.
+For a loss of limb, the statute provides a specific number of weeks.
 For scarring or disfigurement, it’s more arbitrary.
-The judges usually determine length of benefits for scarring or disfigurement.
+The judges usually determine the length of benefits for scarring or disfigurement.
 Specific Loss is paid out in addition to other types of benefits, like Wage Loss or Medical.
 As a note, you can collect social security disability and workers comp at the same time, but the total combined benefit of the two cannot exceed 80% of the pre-injured wage.

 What if you offer them work they can do?

 If you offer the injured employee other work that they can do, can they claim they don’t want to do that and still take the wage loss?

 Answer for This Situation:

 They can claim whatever they want, but as the employer, you do have a case for stopping those benefits.
 If an employer has accepted the injury, the employee was out for a certain amount of time, and the doctor has said they can work in some capacity, the employer can offer them a job performing duties within that capacity.
 The employer will need to notify the insurance company, first and foremost, as there will be some forms to fill out.